pulpgrinder/sic-transit/documentation.md

 #### `removePanel(panelSelector)`

-Removes the panel with the given selector from the Sic Transit instance.
+Removes the panel with the given selector from the SicTransit instance.
 Returns the panel.
-If you wish, you can retain the panel and put it elsewhere in the DOM and/or add it back to the Sic Transit instance at a later time.
+If you wish, you can retain the panel and put it elsewhere in the DOM and/or add it back to the SicTransit instance at a later time.
 Generally, though, you'd only use this if you want to get rid of the panel permanently.
 If you just want to make the panel disappear, it would be more efficient to just move it to the bottom of the stack (`moveToBos()`) or use one of the "transitionOut" transitions.

 #### `showPanel(selector)`
-Make the selected `div` a Sic Transit panel, move it to the top of the stack and display it immediately.
-The div can already be within this instance, in another instance of Sic Transit, or even at an arbitrary place in the page DOM.
-The special CSS classes for Sic Transit will be added automatically, if needed, but you may need to do some custom CSS tweaking to make arbitrary DOM `divs` work (e.g., if the imported DOM element has some kind of CSS sizing or positioning that makes it incompatible with being a Sic Transit panel).
+Make the selected `div` a SicTransit panel, move it to the top of the stack and display it immediately.
+The div can already be within this instance, in another instance of SicTransit, or even at an arbitrary place in the page DOM.
+The special CSS classes for SicTransit will be added automatically, if needed, but you may need to do some custom CSS tweaking to make arbitrary DOM `divs` work (e.g., if the imported DOM element has some kind of CSS sizing or positioning that makes it incompatible with being a SicTransit panel).

 ```javascript